 The most important theme of the piece is separation.
 Browning’s speaker, who might be the poet himself, spends the text looking for his lover.
 She has disappeared somewhere in their home and he is determined, no matter how long it takes, to find her.

 The meter of the pome is also well structured.
 The lines are grouped together, with two tercets and one couplet making up each stanza.
-Browning formatted the first tercet in dimeter, the second in tetrameter and the couplet in pentameter.
+Browning formatted the first tercet in dimeter, the second in tetrameter, and the couplet in pentameter.
 This means that the lines contained either two, four or five sets of two beats.

-The poem was originally published in his volume, Men and Women, in 1855.
+‘Love in a Life’ was originally published in his volume, Men and Women, in 1855.
 The book included a number of other poems written on similar themes, all of which were dedicated to Elizabeth Barrett Browning, his wife.